 “Whale watching is one of our most popular add-on activities,” says Brand.
 “You have the opportunity to see wildlife, plus some great views of the mountains—and the city from the water.”

-Ask your Fresh Tracks advisor about adding whale-watching to your Canadian train vacation.
+Ask your vacation advisor about adding whale-watching to your Canadian train vacation.
 Options include zodiac tours or larger catamaran vessels.

 Travel 885m above sea level to some spectacular sights on the Sea to Sky gondola ride (6).
 There's more than breathtaking views.
 The gondola experience offers mountain-top yoga, live musical performances, and excellent hiking trails.

 The gondola is a short drive from Vancouver.
-Your Fresh Tracks advisor can arrange a private tour with scenic stops along the way.
+Your vacation advisor can arrange a private tour with scenic stops along the way.

 Every year, more people are riding bikes through Vancouver.
 It's an efficient way to see many of the city's popular sites.
 You can plan your entire trip using the Vancouver cycling routes guide (7).
 Stop at markets, parks, and cafes to keep your bike ride interesting.

-Your Fresh Tracks advisor can also arrange a guided bike tour.
+Your vacation advisor can also arrange a guided bike tour.
 These can be suitable for any comfort level, even novice bikers.
-Combine two of the top things to do in Vancouver and cycle along the seawall in Stanley Park.
+Combine two of the top things to do in Vancouver city and cycle along the seawall in Stanley Park.

 Let inspiration flow through you when you visit the Vancouver Art Gallery (8).
 With its carefully curated collection, it's no wonder that this gallery is one of the most respected in North America.
 Open seven days a week, Vancouver Art Gallery is an ideal stop for both art and history lovers.
 It is also a great spot to snag some unique souvenirs by local artisans.